How to Sell a Product Without a Salesy Bone in Your Body

 Selling products online is a serious business that helps you earn $$.

-It would be strange to expect the other companies are willing to help poor you just out of kindness.
+It would be strange to expect the other companies are willing to help you out of the kindness of their hearts.
 They’re also businesses.
-They need to pay salaries and taxes, maintain infrastructure, they have lots of costs and they also need to be profitable to remain on the market.
+They need to pay salaries and taxes, maintain infrastructure, all while staying profitable enough to stay on the market.

 Does it mean you should pay everywhere?

-Should you sell products in your own web store or in a popular online mall, in a brick-and-mortar store or in a pop-up shop, the expenses are in every corner.
+If you’re still pinching pennies, look at it this way: the costs will occur anyway.
+Should you sell products in your own web store or on a popular online marketplace, in a brick-and-mortar store or in a pop-up shop, the expenses pop up in every corner.

-Yet, online shopping is trending and this trend keeps growing.
-On Black Friday 2017, the customers were spending online as much as $1 million per minute, according to Fox News.
-Some of these millions could be yours if you create your online now.
+Yet, online shopping is trending, and this trend keeps growing.
+On Cyber Monday 2019, online shoppers spent as much as $11 million per minute, according to SaleCycle.
+Some of these millions could be yours if you create your online store now.

-Option 1: Opening your very own Online shop
+Option 1: Opening Your Very Own Online Shop

 Very soon, you will discover that:

 - Dirty COW is far from the dairy industry